 Failure to fully acknowledge mainstream professional and credible scientific critiques of the cardio protection hypothesis will have the global alcohol industry applauding loudly and will doubtless encourage millions of older people to consume alcohol believing, likely falsely, that it will protect them from ill-health.

 Finally, only reporting estimated alcohol attributable deaths net of these controversial lives saved results is a gross underestimation of the true global burden of disease from alcohol and is a disservice to public health.

 About Our Guest Expert

-Professor Tim Stockwell is the Director of the Canadian Institute for Substance Use Research (CISUR) and a Professor in the Department of Psychology at the University of Victoria.
+Professor Tim Stockwell is a scientist and emeritus professor.
+He held the position of director of the Canadian Institute for Substance Use Research (CISUR, formerly the Centre for Addictions Research of BC) since its inception in 2004 until 2020.
+He has also been a professor in the Department of Psychology at the University of Victoria since 2004.

 He has published over 400 research papers, book chapters and monographs, plus several books on prevention and treatment issues.

 Professor Stockwell’s research interests include: prevention of alcohol and other drug related harm; regulatory policies to reduce alcohol-related harm; measurement of alcohol consumption and related harms.

 Fat LN, Cable N, Shelton N (2015) Worsening of Health and a Cessation or Reduction in Alcohol Consumption to Special Occasion Drinking Across Three Decades of the Life Course.
 Alcohol Clin Exp Res 2015, 39(1):166-174.

 GBD Alcohol 2020 Collaborators (2022) Population-level risks of alcohol consumption by amount, geography, age, sex, and year: a systematic analysis for the Global Burden of Disease Study 2020.
 Lancet: 2022; 400: 185–235.